fyndoc/vms/docs/task-manager/content-acquisition.md

     * **Choose File** - If needed, attach other files that might be relevant for the CA team.

 5. In the **Task Assigning** section, enter the following details -
-    * **Allocation Type** - Choose whether the task is for internal or external team.
+    * **Allocation Type** - Choose whether the task is for an internal or external team.
 More often than not, content acquirers are internal to the brand, hence you may choose **Internal**.
     * **Split Task** - You can decide how the task should be split between the content acquirers.
 There are namely 2 options -
         * **No Split** - Choose this option if the task cannot be divided because there is only one content acquirer (1 member).
         * **Equally** -  Choose this option if you want to divide the CA task equally between members of a team or independent members.
 This enables another field called 'Assign'.
     * **Assign** - Assuming that you chose equal split earlier, you have 2 options -
         * **Team** - If you have created a team of content acquirers, choose this option to divide the task equally between the members of that team.
 A dropdown to choose the team would appear.
 Example -  If you chose 100 SKUs and you have a 4-member team, each member gets 25 SKUs for which they have to acquire the source data.
         * **Members** - If you have not created a team of content acquirers, choose this option to divide the task equally between individual content acquirers added to your organisation.
 A dropdown to choose the members would appear.
-Example -  If you chose 100 SKUs, and have a 3 independent content acquirers, first and second member get 33 SKUs each, and the third member gets 34 SKUs.
+Example -  If you chose 100 SKUs, and have 3 independent content acquirers, the first and second member gets 33 SKUs each, and the third member gets 34 SKUs.

 6. Click **Create Task**.
 This will also generate a Task ID.

 You can also track a task from the **Task** menu (top navigation bar).
 It shows a list of all the tasks you created.
-The list helps you get a brief idea on the task type, status, deadline, assigned members, and many more.
+The list helps you get a brief idea of the task type, status, deadline, assigned members, and many more.

 ---